rivantsov/vita/src/2.Drivers/Vita.Data.MySql/README.txt

      Specific notes
      MySql supports output params only for stored procs, not for dynamic SQL, so for identities we return inserted identity value using extra SELECT appended to INSERT statement

+Note: June 2024
+  MySql.Data 8.4.0 (latest) references BouncyCastle.Cryptography 2.2.1, which is marked Vulnerable.
+  As a standard workaround, explicitly added reference to version 2.4.0.
+May be removed in the future.